APIDevTools/swagger-express-middleware/docs/exports/Middleware.md

 Methods
 -----------------------
 ### `init(swagger, callback)`
-Initializes the middleware with the given Swagger API.
+Initializes the middleware with the given OpenAPI definition.
 This method can be called again to re-initialize with a new or modified API.

 * __swagger__ (_optional_) - `string` or `object`<br>
 The file path or URL of an OpenAPI 3.0 definition, in YAML or JSON format.
 Or a valid [OpenAPI object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#openapi-object).
 Any `$ref` pointers to other files/URLs will be interpreted as relative to the main Swagger file.

 * __callback__ (_optional_) - `function(err, middleware)`<br>
-A callback function that will be called once the Swagger API is fully parsed, dereferenced, and validated.
+A callback function that will be called once the OpenAPI definition is fully parsed, dereferenced, and validated.
 The second parameter is the same `Middleware` object.

 ### `files(router, options)`
 This method creates a new [Files middleware](../middleware/files.md) instance.